expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 - The state will be added to the window's `localstorage`.
 This ensures that auth cannot complete unless it's done from a page running with the same origin as it was started.
 Ex: if `openAuthSessionAsync` is invoked on `https://localhost:19006`, then `maybeCompleteAuthSession` must be invoked on a page hosted from the origin `https://localhost:19006`.
 Using a different website, or even a different host like `https://128.0.0.*:19006` for example will not work.
 - A timer will be started to check for every 1000 milliseconds (1 second) to check if the window has been closed by the user.
 If this happens then a promise will resolve with `{ type: 'dismiss' }`.

-On mobile web, Chrome and Safari will block any call to [`window.open()`][d-windowopen] which is made inside an async call.
-So this method must be invoked immediately during a user interaction.
+🚨 On mobile web, Chrome and Safari will block any call to [`window.open()`][d-windowopen] which is made inside an async call.
+This method must be invoked immediately after a user interaction.

 [d-windowopen]: https://developer.mozilla.org/en-US/docs/Web/API/Window/open
 [d-appstate]: https://docs.expo.io/versions/latest/react-native/appstate/